Electric vehicles: some thoughts

 • from home solar;

-• from private EV batteries;
+• from private BEV batteries;

 • from community scale solar and batteries;